XX914 at Thurleigh on 6 May 1975 during its last flight.

 Construction number 825 on the Weybridge production line was originally allocated to become a third Ghana Airways airframe.
 Their second and third VC10 were both ordered with the large main deck freight door which was originally specified by Freddie Laker for the BUA VC10s.
 Because of this they were basically to type 1103 standard although the second Ghana machine would keep the 1102 type number that was allocated to the Ghana order.

 After six months of operating two VC10s, BUA felt that they had proved their worth and considered them reliable and popular.
 Because of this the first repeat order for the VC10 was announced in May 1965 and with Ghana Airways having just delayed delivery of their third VC10, c/n 825 was now allocated to BUA (Ghana kept an option on a third VC10 but this was moved to c/n 840, an airframe that was never built).
+Out on the production line, the airframe that was originally destined to be 9G-ABQ already carried Ghana Airways titles across its fuselage, but with wings already attached and a move to the flight sheds imminent, the airframe would be repainted into BUA colours.
 For £2.8 million a third VC10 and some spares were to be delivered on 31st July of that same year.
 This would enable BUA to use it on trooping flights but would also help them to expand the network as they had just applied for freight services to the Far East and Africa.
 These were not allocated but after an early delivery on 1st July 1965, G-ATDJ was quickly in use on the many trooping flights, four of which were flown to the Middle East every week, and the South American routes that BUA had taken over from BOAC.

 The Edwards Committee advised in 1969 that a second-force airline should be allowed to compete against the state airlines and this led to talks between the two largest independent airlines: BUA and Caledonian.
 By October 1970 the deal was done and Caledonian Airways had purchased BUA for £6.9 million.
 Now known as Caledonian//BUA this led to a new livery for G-ATDJ and the name 'Loch Fyne'.
 On 1st April 1971 the freshly repainted VC10 operated the first of Caledonian//BUA's new service to Africa via Kano and Accra, finishing in Lagos.
 The service was to be operated in a pool with Nigeria Airways and perhaps also with Ghana Airways.
 It is ironic in a way that this airframe which originally had been allocated to a Ghanese airline would end up flying to this same country, being welcomed by dignitiaries upon its arrival there.
 From September 1971 on the airline was rebranded as British Caledonian and under this flag G-ATDJ continued flying across the globe until the aircraft was sold to the Ministry of Defence in March 1973.